Podcast: Play in new window | Download (Duration: 46:29 — 64.4MB) | Embed

 Of course, the technical bits of claiming my website and enabling rich pins were all part of the process so let’s look at what’s next on the list.

-Having the right keywords are so important but before I go there let me back up a bit.
+Having the right keywords (Pinterest SEO) are so important but before I go there let me back up a bit.
 It was important to know not only who I can help but what I am going to write about to help her.

 At first, I was going to write about LinkedIn but that came to an abrupt end as there are only so many things one can say about that topic.

-Yes, I can create a blog in my sleep at his point after 10+ years of practice but I love the fact that there are so many ways to grow your blog traffic using so many highways that can lead to your blog.
+Yes, I can create a blog in my sleep at his point after 10+ years of practice.
+However, I love the fact that there are so many ways to grow your blog traffic using so many highways that can lead to your blog.

 Once I decided on the topic then I needed to ensure that I chose keywords that were relevant to my topic.